QiangAIResearcher/sahp_repo/README.md

 This is the repository for the self-attentive Hawkes process where self-attention is used to adapt the intensity function of Hawkes process.

 ## Dataset
-The experiment datasets are available on this [Google drive] (https://drive.google.com/drive/folders/0BwqmV0EcoUc8UklIR1BKV25YR1U).
-To run the model, you should download them to the parent directory of the source code, with the folder name `data`
+The realword datasets are available on this [Google drive] (https://drive.google.com/drive/folders/0BwqmV0EcoUc8UklIR1BKV25YR1U) while the synthetic dataset is at this [link] (https://drive.google.com/file/d/1lRUIJx5UIPMx4TMwKy6GiAiP-k2vwvDc/view?usp=sharing).
+To run the model, you should download them to the parent directory of the source code, with the folder name `data`.

+ To make the data format consistent, it is necessary to run the script [convert_realdata_syntheform.py](utils/convert_realdata_syntheform.py) first.

 ## Package
 The Python version should be at least 3.5 and the torch version can be 0.4.1